alexclusive/ytdownloader/README.md

 I made this python application because I'm sick and tired of all those dumb websites that are terrible at the one thing they set out to do.
 Turns out it's actually really easy to download youtube videos.
 I haven't actually tested the max quality this is capable of - one way to find out!

 ## Ways to Run
-There are two versions, both can be used with either .exe. file, but `YTDownloader_gui` is set to not show the terminal while the GUI is showing.
+There are two versions, one for command line, and one for gui.
+The gui version can also be run with a single command line option for the directory (which is used in the context menu - more on that later).

 ### Command-line
 To run this version of the program, run the program with more than zero command line arguments (e.g. `-h`).